Cincinnati police release footage of gunman 'firing shots at anyone he sees'

 Santa Perez had been in Cincinnati since at least 2015, police said.
 Before that he lived in South Carolina and Florida.

-The three people killed in the shooting were identified as bank employee Luis Calderon, 48, Richard Newcomer, 64, a contractor and Pruthvi Raj Kandepi, 25, an engineer who worked as a consultant for the bank.
+The three people killed in the shooting were identified as bank employee Luis Calderon, 48; Richard Newcomer, 64, a contractor; and Pruthvi Raj Kandepi, 25, an engineer who worked as a consultant for the bank.

 Cranley praised the officers who confronted and took down the shooter.